downshiftorg/ezekiel/README.md

 Ezekiel
 ==

-Ezekiel gives you an alternate syntax wrapper and added convenience methods for working with the <a href="https://github.com/phpspec/prophecy">phpspec/prophecy</a> library from within <a href="http://phpunit.de">PHPUnit</a>.
+Ezekiel gives you an alternate wrapper, some syntactic sugar, and added convenience methods for working with the <a href="https://github.com/phpspec/prophecy">phpspec/prophecy</a> library from within <a href="http://phpunit.de">PHPUnit</a>.

 For making simple stubs and mocks with Prophecy, Ezekiel reduces a lot of the boilerplate code and gives you a terse, but fairly expressive syntax for creating test double objects.